-Although there is EEZ as a potential robust environmental plan that should give guidelines to the Municipal Master Plans, taking them out of the strict urban perspective to a more environmentally open view, there is this absence of SEA in these strategic levels in Brazil.
+Although there is EEZ as a potential robust environmental plan that should give guidelines to the Municipal Master Plans, taking them out of the strict urban perspective to a more environmentally open view, there is absence of integration and SEA is not a practice in these strategic levels in Brazil.

-Going further, looking at the opportunity of implementing GI in smaller pieces of a bigger project, which means, if this interconnected network were designed considering the multiple information and criteria that EEZ already uses and organizes, the planning system would be better arranged and the learning process and advantages of applying Impact Assessment for future developments would be more effective.
+Going further, looking at the opportunity of implementing GI in smaller pieces of a bigger plan, which means, if this interconnected network were designed considering the multiple information and criteria that EEZ already uses and organizes, linked to the land use guidelines established by the Municipal Master Plans, the planning system would be better arranged and the learning process and advantages of applying Impact Assessment for future developments would be more effective.